 \section{Conclusion and outlook}

 Any three-dimensional lattice hosting $XY$ spins that interact through ferromagnetic nearest-neighbor exchange interactions display a ferromagnetic long-range order below some critical temperature.
-We have given sufficient conditions under which the replacement of a dilute fraction of the ferromagnetic by antiferromagnetic bonds destabilizes the ferromagnetic order in favor of non-colinear long-range order in the form of a spiral phase.
-A necessary but not sufficient condition for spiral order is that the antiferromagnetic exchanges along the impurity bonds be sufficiently larger than the ferromagnetic couplings, so as to induce canting, which eases the energetic cost due to the frustration.
+We have given sufficient conditions under which the replacement of a dilute fraction of the ferromagnetic bonds by antiferromagnetic bonds destabilizes the ferromagnetic order in favor of non-collinear long-range order in the form of a spiral phase.
+A necessary but not sufficient condition for spiral order is that the antiferromagnetic exchanges along the impurity bonds be sufficiently larger than the ferromagnetic couplings. {This induces local canting, which lowers the energy close to the frustrating bond}.
 If this condition is met, a sufficient condition for spiral order is a strong correlation between the impurity bonds such that (i) they all point along a preferred direction and (ii) they are distributed in space such that ferromagnetic interactions dominate between the Ising degrees of freedom associated with the local canting patterns around the impurities.
-We showed rigorously that (ii) is satisfied for impurities located on Bravais superlattices with properties that favor spiral order: They are lattices whose shortest lattice vectors tend to point in directions in which the effective Ising interactions are ferromagnetic, while neighboring impurities along the $z$-axis, for which the interactions are antiferromagnetic, appear only at larger distance.
-Small deviations from such a Bravais lattice will not destroy the spiral order.
-However, we argued that completely randomly distributed impurities are prone to stabilize spiral order at low enough impurity density.
-At higher impurity density, a short ranged repulsion among impurity bonds, e.g. due to Coulomb constraints in real materials, has the main effect of reducing the stability of fan states (layered antiferromagnetic orderings of the canting degrees of freedom), and thus also stabilizes spiral order.
+We showed rigorously that (ii) is satisfied for impurities located on Bravais superlattices whose shortest lattice vectors tend to point in directions in which the effective Ising interactions are ferromagnetic, while neighboring impurities along the $z$-axis, for which the interactions are antiferromagnetic, appear only at larger distance.
+Small distortions away from a perfectly regular Bravais lattice will not destroy the spiral order.
+We also argued that completely randomly distributed impurities are prone to stabilize spiral order at low enough impurity density.
+At higher impurity densities, a short-ranged repulsion among impurity bonds, e.g., due to Coulomb constraints in real materials, has the main effect of reducing the stability of fan states (layered antiferromagnetic orderings of the canting degrees of freedom), and thus also stabilizes spiral order.
 Hence, once the orientational correlation (i) is ensured, the tendency towards spiral order is rather strong.